nrshaidat/pathway/README.md

 - Handling the amount of data from a social media platform, because there are a lot of posts, likes, and user engagements that we would need to keep track of in a database.
 - Security issues could arise if a company does not want to volunteer data so easiily.
 - Recommendation would be difficult to implement because we would need to understand what posts are considered "good" and viable for a particular company in a sector.

+TA Approval: Approved - make sure to differentiate yourself from the tools already built into instagram, and algorithm could also focus on identifying competitors and successful tactics on their end.

 ### Idea 3
 ### Pathway